Blocking ads removes funding from us!

 Battery & more

 The fingerprint sensor, which is still in the display and reacts really quickly, has not been mentioned at all.
-Face Unlock is also possible – with the pop-up camera extending every time.
-Last year I complained about the lack of dual stereo speakers on the OnePlus 6T - in the OnePlus 7T Pro these have now become a reality.
-When watching a video, simply turn the smartphone horizontally and off you go - great bass and good mids, even if the sound image blurs if you turn it up too loud.
-Nevertheless, I like the volume of the speakers on OnePlus - a dream even when making calls with a loud background.
+Face Unlock is also possible - although the pop-up camera pops up every time.
+Last year I complained about the OnePlus 6T's lack of dual stereo speakers - in the OnePlus 7T Pro these have now become a reality.
+When watching a video, simply turn the smartphone horizontally and off you go - great bass and good mids, even if the sound blurs if you turn it too loud.
+Nevertheless, I like the volume of the OnePlus speakers - a dream even when making phone calls with a loud background.

 The fingerprint sensor is still in the display - a good idea.
 (Image: © 2020 TechnikNews)